mariohealth/v0/backend/mario-health-data-pipeline/seeds/prompt_master_market.md

 If internal travel routinely exceeds this threshold, the area must be split into multiple markets.

+**Clock the journey realistically:**
+- Include parking time (5-10 minutes in urban areas)
+- Include walking from parking (3-5 minutes)
+- Use Google Maps "typical traffic" for 9am Tuesday or 2pm Wednesday

 ---

 ### 3. Transportation Friction Is as Important as Distance